notapixelstudio/starship-olympics/docs/README.md

 # Local multiplayer arena
 The game supports 2 to 4 players, so you have to find some friends to defeat.
 Each player then starts by choosing an alien pilot of their liking to enter the *Superstarfighter* league.

 The goal is to take the crown at the center of the arena and to keep it for as long as possible.
-Sounds simple, right?
-Wrong.
+Sounds simple, right..?
+Well...

 Nothing makes other pilots more angry than you zipping away with the crown.
 That's why each *Superstarfighter* starship has a built-in relief valve for pilots: bombs.